fusionlanguage/fut/ci.md

 A public constructor is also required to enable object creation outside Ć.

-Constructors in Ć _do not_ take arguments.
+Constructors in Ć _never_ take arguments.
 This promotes reuse of existing objects instead of creating a bunch of single-use objects.
 If you need to initialize the object with some outside data, create a method such as `Init`.